THE ART OF LIVING WITH ART – ALEX JUTE

 THE ARTIST ENDS THE DRAWING WITH A LARGE 68 X 58 INCH HORIZON LINE

 For me the process of creating a work of art should reflect at least part of what a person is trying to convey.
 In my Horizon lines series, I create these works, sometimes for a month or two, kneeling down on canvas or paper, drawing with slow, thoughtful lines using oil pens.
 One of the curators recently described these works as “meditative and bewitching”, which I love because that is what I wanted.
 By creating works in this process that are based on philosophical ideas and abstractly depict sea landscapes, I am simply trying to let the viewer apply my own unique experiences to something that is quite universal.
 Living with my work, before sending it into the world, I get to see firsthand how others react and how my reaction to the work changes over time.
 As soon as I get satisfaction from what they do with what I have set for them, I release them into the world so that they can live a different life and interact with more people; the ultimate goal is that these works will last much longer than I have and will continue to communicate with future generations.

-HORIZONS, BY ALEX JOWETT
+HORIZONS, BY ALEX JOUET

-Alex Is represented by Alison Milne Gallery, Toronto; Elan Fine Art, Vancouver; and has shown his works across Canada and into theStates.
+Alex is represented by Alison Milne Gallery, Toronto; Elan Fine Art, Vancouver; his works are on display all over Canada and in the states.